-The growing season is late March to November, and plants typically grow four to six inches within the first 40 days, producing three crop cycles within one season.
+The growing season is late March to November, and plants typically grow 4 to 6 inches within the first 40 days, producing three crop cycles within one season.

-For the most successful greens, it’s important to pay attention to your growing media, says Hollamon.
+For the most successful greens, it’s important to pay attention to your growing media, Hollamon says.
 Garden soil is too dense and contains the seeds of weeds, so it’s best to use a combination of compost and soil-less growing media, which consists of peat moss, vermiculite, and perlite.
 This will supply the roots with nutrients, air, and water and physically support the plant.